Skip to content

 Neuron

-1. Over time, your brain’s nicotine receptors become desensitized, so the brain adds more receptors.
+1. Over time, repeated nicotine use causes the brain's nicotine receptors to become less responsive, so your brain creates more receptors to compensate.

 Week 1